chophilip21/chophilip21.github.io/_posts/docker_part1/2023-04-10-docker_part1.md

 # 2.0 - Distributed Application: My Python Example - News Summarizer <a name="python"></a>

-Part one of the book was quite straight forward, just getting to know basic functionalities of Docker using Dockerfiles.
 Most applications don’t run in one single component.
 Even large old apps are typically built as frontend and backend components, which are separate logical layers running in physically distributed components.
 Docker is ideally suited to running distributed applications—from n-tier monoliths to modern microservices.
 Each component runs in its own lightweight container, and Docker plugs them together using standard network protocols.
 This involves defining `Docker Compose`.

 One thing that I absolutely hate doing, is blindly following the textbook and running codes that someone else has written for you.
 This does not help learning in any ways, especially since these codes are not written in Python (Java, Javascript, etc).
 Best thing to do is defining your own examples.
 This is a very simple application, as it only has two parts to it, backend, and frontend.
 The codes can be found in this [repository](https://github.com/chophilip21/docker_test).
 Here is the general outline: